 Copenhagen was great!
 We plan on going back a couple more times before we leave.
 We miss you all! ❤ 🙂

 Hello everyone!
 Erin, here.
 I recently had the opportunity to take a couple tours of museums in Lund.
 A couple of my professors took us through the exhibits and brought everything back to life!
 Here are some pictures.
-You can also view the entire gallery by clicking this link.

 The visits taught me not only about Scandinavian Stone Age and Iron Age practices, but also about the organization and presentation of these artifacts.
 I was surprised to find that both professors were quite critical about the exhibits.
 The exhibits lacked cohesiveness.
 The presentation was kind of spread out all over the place.
 There was no chronological order.
 They also imposed modern day beliefs about cult practices by the way they created the dark tone…by the way they set the ominous mood.
 An objective mindset, crucial to the field of archaeology, was missing.
 What’s funny is that I would’ve never realized this if it weren’t for my professors.
 So much for all the “critical thinking” I’ve been trained to practice!
 I suppose I’ve just made a bad habit of visiting museums and accepting everything they have to offer in the way they choose to offer it.
 If we were dealing with art museums, then that perspective would be ok; but archaeology is about striving to be objective while we understand and accurately teach about past cultures.
 These visits have definitely benefited me! 🙂